 In the past decade, travel has become more accessible than ever before.
 With budget airlines and digital booking, more people are able to access destinations that were previously unavailable to them.
 And, the more places that people are able to visit, the more they’ve found that they want to immerse themselves in the culture of the surrounding locations.
 In fact, “[Research] shows that 50% of travelers want to learn about and experience the history and culture of destinations they visit.”
 Creating a memorable experience at any point during your guests’ stay can contribute to their desire to come back again and again.

 The market for “adventure travel” has grown 65% annually since 2009.
-Whether that’s zip-lining through a rainforest or sky-diving in a desert, travellers want to make their trips more than vacations—they want to make memories.
+Whether that’s zip-lining through a rainforest or sky-diving in a desert, travelers want to make their trips more than vacations—they want to make memories.
 It’s a way of immersing in the culture and gaining a new understanding of the world, and maybe even themselves.

-The rise of social media has also contributed to what travellers want to see—they want to be able to share their experiences with their online following.
+The rise of social media has also contributed to what travelers want to see—they want to be able to share their experiences with their online following.
 Making your hotel “instagramable” can be a catalyst for advertising your property and the experiences that can come with it when people choose to stay there.

 Remaining Environmentally Conscious